 3. Volcano Coffee

 Kurt Stewart is the founder of Volcano Coffee which was established in 2010.
-Kurt grew up in coffee-crazy New Zealand before founding Volcano which delivers the fantastic tasting coffee he grew up, bringing to coffee lovers within the UK.
+Stewart grew up in coffee-crazy New Zealand before founding Volcano which delivers the fantastic tasting coffee he grew up, bringing to coffee lovers within the UK.

 Kurt achieved this while also helping the communities that cultivate and produce it.
 Volcano Coffee began as a coffee cart on the streets of West Norwood, South London – and has since expanded to a team of 30 enthusiastic coffee lovers who work out of their coffee roastery in Brixton.